zubinsood/CS566-VAR-Foul-Project/README.md

-# CS566 — VAR Foul Recognition (SoccerNet MV-Foul)
+# 📘 CS566 — VAR Foul Recognition (SoccerNet MV-Foul)

 This repository contains our final project for **CS566: Computer Vision**, where we implement and experiment with the **SoccerNet Multi-View Foul Recognition** task.

-Our work includes the baseline MVNetwork implementation, dataset preprocessing, training pipeline, evaluation scripts, and a final project website summarizing results.
+Our work includes:

+- dataset preprocessing
+- a complete **single-view baseline** (ResNet18)
+- training & evaluation pipeline
+- utilities for inspecting annotations
+- model checkpoints
+- project website summarizing our results

+Later in the project, we extend this to a **multi-view fusion model**.

 ---